 It was important for Kethegowda to convey to the consumers that his coffee is organic, and free of any chemical inputs.
 He recalls one such interaction where a consumer asked him, “What is the guarantee [that the coffee is grown without any chemical inputs or pesticides]?”
 The question caught him off-guard for a second, but he quickly understood why it was of significance.
 His response was simple, and indicative of the Soligas’ deep-rooted connection to the forest.
 Speaking of the various species of birds, insects, and other wildlife on his farm, he said: “There is so much life on my farm; it is proof that I don’t use any chemicals.”

-Like all Soliga farmers, Kethegowda and Sannarangegowda prioritise the preservation of their ancestral forest home, and the wildlife that inhabits it—whether it is the insects that contribute to soil health, plants that allow crops to thrive, or elephants and bears that usually stay away from the coffee plants.
+Like all Soliga growers, Kethegowda and Sannarangegowda prioritise the preservation of their ancestral forest home, and the wildlife that inhabits it—whether it is the insects that contribute to soil health, plants that allow crops to thrive, or elephants and bears that usually stay away from the coffee plants.
 Maintaining a healthy ecological environment (and a hopeful spirit) in the face of the looming climate crisis is hard.
 It is apparent that the well-being of the forest ecosystem is intrinsically linked to the livelihoods and physical health of the communities that inhabit it, which raises the question: how do we sustain the growers and the forest?

 “There is so much life on my farm; it is proof that I don’t use any chemicals.”

 It is projects like Grounds for Change that enable us to assess the long-term social and environmental effects of our choices, thereby strengthening the connection between the grower and the consumer.
-As consumers, drinking organic coffee that is grown under the shade of native tree species and supporting smallholder farmers like Kethegowda and Sannarangegowda—even if it is by paying marginally higher prices for coffee—are just small steps we can take in the right direction.
+As consumers, drinking organic coffee that is grown under the shade of native tree species and supporting smallholder producers like Kethegowda and Sannarangegowda—even if it is by paying marginally higher prices for coffee—are just small steps we can take in the right direction.

 Yashvi Shah is the Partnerships Copywriter at The Locavore.
 In her free time, she likes creating playlists for her friends, and going on runs.